 Trochanteric bursitis ultrasound

 Generally, investigations are needed if you’re not responding to therapy or you present with unusual symptoms.
-Usually, ultrasound shows trochanteric bursitis or thickening of the gluteal tendons.
-Sometimes, calcification or tears can be seen.
-X-ray or MRI is useful if we think hip pain is due to another cause such as hip arthritis.
+Usually, ultrasound shows trochanteric tendonitis and bursitis.
+Sometimes, calcification or tendon tears can be seen.
+An X-ray or MRI is helpful if we think hip pain is due to another cause, such as hip arthritis.

 Hip tendonitis treatment

-Firstly, if the hip is irritable, reducing pressure on the hip tendons by not lying on the hip is useful.
+Firstly, reducing pressure on the hip tendons by not lying on the hip is helpful if the hip is irritable.
 Using a pillow between the knees to help keep the hips apart while sleeping helps.
 Also, avoid crossing your legs if you can.
 Secondly, reduce activities that make your hip abductor tendonitis irritable such as prolonged walking.
-As discussed previously in hamstring tendonitis, keeping pain levels at a low level (<3/10) is a key principle.
+In hamstring tendonitis, keeping pain levels at a low level (<3/10) is a crucial principle.
 Thirdly, using a short course of tablets such as ibuprofen for 1-2 weeks with other treatments is effective.

 Greater trochanteric pain syndrome exercises

-It is important to see an expert in therapy to guide you through hip tendonitis exercises.
+It is essential to see an expert in therapy to guide you through hip tendonitis exercises.
 Recent evidence suggests that exercises are better than no treatment or injections.
-Hip tendonitis exercises such as hip bridges build muscle around the hip joint including glutes, hip flexors, and hip adductors.
+These improvements start at eight weeks and last for at least 12 months.
+Hip tendonitis exercises such as hip bridges build muscle around the hip joint, including glutes, hip flexors, and hip adductors.
 Sometimes soft tissue massage and acupuncture can help greater trochanteric tendonitis.

 What happens if you get stuck?